PETG temperature considerations: Nozzle temperature, heated bed & cooling

 Durable, flexible, and chemically resistant, PETG is a valuable 3D printing filament with a small price tag.
-However, it requires higher nozzle and bed temperatures than PLA in order to print successfully.
+However, the ideal PETG bed temperature is higher than other materials.

 PET (polyethylene terephthalate) is an extremely popular thermoplastic polymer resin most commonly used as a material for plastic bottles and synthetic fibers.[1]
 And in a slightly modified form known as PETG or PET-G, it becomes an excellent 3D printing filament with good durability, impact resistance, chemical resistance, and layer adhesion.

 Glycol modification — the chemical process that puts the “G” in PETG — helps to lower the melting point of the thermoplastic, which makes it easier to print.
-However, PETG users should familiarize themselves with the ideal printing temperature, print bed temperature, heated chamber temperature, and cooling settings for PETG before attempting to print with it.
+However, PETG users should familiarize themselves with the ideal PETG bed temperature, printing temperature, heated chamber temperature, and cooling settings before attempting to print with it.

-This article goes over the key PETG temperature considerations, providing tips that will prevent warping, stringing, and other common printing issues.
+This article goes over the key PETG bed temperature considerations and other settings, providing tips that will prevent warping, stringing, and other common printing issues.

 PETG is a modified form of PET.
 It is created when some ethylene glycol groups in PET are replaced with cyclohexanedimethanol (CHDM) groups.[2]
 Because CHDM has extra carbon atoms, it is less stable, which prevents crystallization and ultimately lowers the melting point of the plastic — without compromising its other material characteristics.